WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 Create a file called experimental-theme.json and save it inside the main folder.

-We generate the CSS variables using global presets:
+CSS variables are generated using global presets.
+The variables are added to the `:root` on the front, and to the `.editor-styles-wrapper` class in the editor.

+Add the following global presets to the experimental-theme.json file:

 ```
 {
 	"global": {